 Skip to the next section after this step.

-Setup 2 - If there are no project calibration files then the project settings manually by opening the Project Settings dialog.
+Setup 2 - If there are no project calibration files then configure the project settings manually by opening the Project Settings dialog.
 Then follow the same export to UAS-Master process in Setup 1.

 Setup 3 - The GCPs can be set up in UAS-Master instead of first importing into TBC.
 On the import of the points, specify the column order, units, and coordinate system.